PhenoApps/Field-Book/docs/source/collect.rst

    The collect screen entry navigation section

-The large, black arrows will move between different entries.
+The large, black arrows navigate between different entries.
 Pressing and holding these arrows will continuously scroll.
 The longer the arrows are pressed, the faster the scrolling becomes.

 Data input
 ~~~~~~~~~~
 The bottom half of the screen is used to input data.
 The elements and layout of this area change based on the trait that is currently active.
-Reference the corresponding trait format page in these docs for layout details.
+Information for each specific format can be found in the Trait Formats pages.

 Bottom toolbar
 ~~~~~~~~~~~~~~
-At the bottom of the screen are three buttons used for data input.
+The bottom toolbar contains three buttons for data input:

-* The first (|scan|) enters data by scanning a barcode.
+* |scan| enters data by scanning a barcode.
-* The second (|na|) enters NA.
+* |na| enters NA.
-* The third (|delete|) clears the entered data.
+* |delete| clears the entered data.

 .. |search| image:: /_static/icons/collect/magnify.png